-Peter Gassner has served on our board of directors since 2015.
-Since 2007, Mr. Gassner has served as Chief Executive Officer and member of the board of directors of Veeva Systems Inc.Prior to that, from 2003 to 2005, Mr. Gassner served as Senior Vice President of Technology at Salesforce.com.
+Peter Gassner has served on our board of directors since 2015 and as Chairman of the board since March 2017.
+Since 2007, Mr. Gassner has served as Chief Executive Officer and member of the board of directors of Veeva Systems Inc. Prior to that, from 2003 to 2005, Mr. Gassner served as Senior Vice President of Technology at Salesforce.com.
 From 1995 to 2003, Mr. Gassner served as Chief Architect and General Manager of PeopleTools at PeopleSoft.
 Mr. Gassner holds a BS in Computer Science from Oregon State University.